 Episcopalians have always valued early Christian creeds, such as the Nicene and Apostles Creeds, which teach about the resurrection of the dead at the end of time.
 Many Episcopalians also believe that the Bible gives significant attention to the resurrection of the dead.

-The resurrection, according to this line of thinking, was the basis of hope for early Christians.
-The Bible doesn’t offer a lot of details about what the eternal state will be like.
+According to this line of thinking, the resurrection was the basis of hope for early Christians.
+The Bible doesn’t offer many details about what the eternal state will be like.
 However, descriptions of it employ negative language, like when the Bible says that there will be no death or suffering in heaven.

 “And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.’
 (Rev. 21:4, KJV)